amsheth/CS225_Final_Proj/README.md

 0. `apt-get update && apt-get install -y pip` to install Python and pip if needed.
 1. `cd Python && pip install -r requirements.txt`
-2. Remain in the Python folder and `interactive_data_getter.py` using Python.
+2. Remain in the Python folder and run `python interactive_data_getter.py` or `python3 interactive_data_getter.py` depending on your install.
 Supply a filename of your choice and a Spotify playlist ID, or use the defaults (but that's boring).

 # Specific Testing Instructions
 Assumes test executable exists: